Ani DiFranco in conversation with Jessica Hopper

 Jessica Hopper is a music critic and the author of "Night Moves" and "The First Collection of Criticism By A Living Female Rock Critic".
 She was formerly the Editorial Director at MTV News, and an editor at Pitchfork and Rookie.
 Her essays have appeared in Best Music Writing for 2004, 2005, 2007, 2010, and 2011.
 Her book The Girls Guide to Rocking was named one of 2009s Notable Books For Young Readers by the American Library Association.

 PLEASE NOTE: This event does NOT include a book signing.
 Books will be pre-signed and ready to pickup at the event.

 Tickets are non-refundable.
-If you purchase a ticket and are unable to attend, you'll have 30 days after the event to pick up your copy of NO WALLS AND THE RECURRING DREAM.
+If you purchase a ticket and are unable to attend, you'll have 30 days after the event to pick up your copy of NO WALLS AND THE RECURRING DREAM at the bookstore (Women & Children First, 5233 N. Clark).
 Proof of ticket purchase required.

 Everybody's Coffee - Wilson Abbey (View)

 |Dog Friendly: No|

 |Wheelchair Accessible: Yes!|